— Available in the Professional, Professional Plus, and Enterprise Editions. Learn more

 Create a New ETL Process

-ETL processes are defined by XML configuration files that specify the data source, the data target, and other properties.
+ETL processes are defined using XML to specify the data source, the data target, and other properties.
+You can install these XML files in a custom module, or define the ETL directly using the user interface.
 Here we create a new configuration that draws from the query we just created above.

 <name>Demographics >>> Patients (Males)</name>